ningyuanxu01-cyber/koi-fortune-support/README.md

 ---

+## Privacy & Data Handling

+We value user privacy and aim to minimize unnecessary collection and storage of user data.

+### Users Who Are Not Logged In

+If a user is not logged into an account:

+* Divination questions entered by the user are not stored in our database;
+* Divination results are not stored in our database;
+* AI-generated interpretation results are not stored in our database;
+* No identity-linked history record is created while using the app without logging in.

+To provide AI-powered interpretation features, necessary input may be temporarily transmitted to services that provide AI inference capabilities in order to generate the requested response.

+This transmission is used only to complete the current request and does not mean that the app stores the corresponding content in its own database.

+### Logged-In Users

+If a user chooses to log in and use features such as history or saved records, the app may store data necessary to provide those features, such as divination questions, results, or interpretations that the user chooses to save.

+We process only the data necessary to provide the relevant functionality.

+---

-## Privacy & AI Safety
+## AI Privacy & Safety

 We take user privacy and the responsible use of AI seriously.

-When users access AI-powered interpretation features, the app processes only information necessary to provide the relevant AI-generated response.
-Some necessary user input may be transmitted to services that provide AI inference capabilities in order to generate the requested content.

 Our AI prompts are not designed to request passwords, account credentials, government identification numbers, payment information, or other sensitive personal information unrelated to the functionality of the app.